 Robotic surgery is one of the surgical methods using advanced system technology.
 For example, the Da Vinci Surgery System is the first robotic system approved by the FDA (Food and Drug Administration) for generic surgeries.
 This system provides a three-dimensional magnification display screen that permits the health practitioner to view the operative place with the readability of high decision.
 The operation of robotic surgery allows doctors to insert microdevices into your body and perform the operation with such mechanisms.
 This tool performs the same way as a videogame where we control the character or element by pressing certain buttons.
 Similarly, doctors manipulate the devices using joystick control systems.

 The surgical arms are advanced technology which reduces the risk of getting an infection during surgeries.
 The infection occurs when there is contact between the tissues and surgical tools.
-This surgical arms takes less time for surgery and occupies a considerably small space.
+These surgical arms take less time for surgery and occupy a considerably small space.
 The success rate is high when compared with traditional surgery because in traditional surgery there are chances of undergoing certain physiological problems such as stress, confusion, or agitation, but this does not occur when using machines.
 There are several types of robotic applications such as robotic-assisted cardiovascular surgery, robotic head and neck surgery, robotic urologic surgery, robotic surgery for knee replacement surgery, etc.

 This technology is widely used in the United States, Canada, and the European Union.